 New Policies for Construction Volunteers

 Beaches Habitat is committed to providing a safe environment for our employees, AmeriCorps members, volunteers, subcontractors, and community partners.
 In light of the many changes experienced by our communities at large, we have begun implementing changes on our construction site that we will continue to evaluate and update as our local situation changes.

 Opportunities for groups, court-ordered volunteers, and new/sporadic volunteers will open at a later date.
 If you have questions about this or any of the information included here, please send an email to email@example.com.

 We recognize that many of our volunteers will be considered vulnerable due to their age or health.
 The Florida Task Force for reopening suggests that those in vulnerable populations continue to stay at home during Phase 2 of reopening and recovery.
 While we will not prevent volunteers who may be more vulnerable from participating in construction activities, we strongly advise that you consider the risks of volunteering to your personal health and safety before making a decision to return.
 As you will read below, we plan to take many steps to create a safer construction site, but there will still be potential areas for exposure in any public setting.

-During Phase 2 of reopening and recovering, task/house teams on the construction will be limited to no more than 5 people (including staff, AmeriCorps members, and volunteers) and our team will ensure that all participants maintain a physical distance of at least 6′ between workers as much as possible while performing all tasks.
+During Phase 2 of reopening and recovering, task/house teams on the construction will be limited to no more than 10 people per building (including staff, AmeriCorps members, and volunteers) and our team will ensure that all participants maintain a physical distance of at least 6′ between workers as much as possible.
 In addition, we have increased Personal Protective Equipment (PPE) requirements for everyone on our sites (see below).